The Astounding, Years-Long Corruption Involving Comey and Mueller

 And I get to work with Secretary Kemp, who should be our next governor of Georgia, hopefully.

-Um and there's there's a lot of really incredible initiatives that business can take advantage of.
+And there's a lot of really incredible initiatives that business can take advantage of.

-We just did it early on, and the veterans and the spouses that work for us, that's the reason we grow so fast.
+And the veterans and the spouses that work for us, that's the reason we grow so fast.

 That's great.

-You know, one of the we keep talking about employment records in 14 states and uh for Hispanic Americans, African Americans, Asian Americans, but also women in the workforce and vets now are their employment levels, and we now have a 50-year low youth unemployment number that just came out yesterday.
+You know, one of the we keep talking about employment records in 14 states and for Hispanic Americans, African Americans, Asian Americans, but also women in the workforce and vets now are their employment levels.

-But you know, one of the things I know you focus on is textile and manufacturing.
+But, you know, one of the things I know you focus on is textile and manufacturing.

 I think it goes back to what you hit on earlier before we came on of the importance of this upcoming election to make sure that we continue in the right direction.